rachelesmee/website/foss4guk2018/index.md

 # Tickets and Registration

 Due to the restriction in size of the venue, we have a capacity of 130 people in total.
 We will be releasing tickets in batches to help allow a fairer distribution of tickets.

-Tickets are now available [here](https://www.eventbrite.co.uk/e/foss4guk-2018-tickets-42528417642 )
+The current batches will be released on:

+* Monday 13th of February at 1:00pm
+* Wednesday the 21st of February at 1:00pm

+**Tickets will be available from this link [here](https://www.eventbrite.co.uk/e/foss4guk-2018-tickets-42528417642 )**

 If you feel that you are under financial circumstances that prevent you from being able to attend, please contact us to discuss.